Kinematic Origin OF Correlations Between Gamma Ray Burst Observables: Pair Correlations between GRB observables

 \subsection{Triple correlations}

-Many correlations between a triplet of GRB observables can be derived using their strong dependence on $\gamma$ and $\delta$.
-For instance, the peak equivalent isotropic luminosity of prompt emission $\gamma$-ray pulses and early-time X-ray flares satisfies,
+Many correlations involving triplets of GRB observables can be derived using their strong dependence on $\gamma$ and $\delta$.
+For instance, the peak of the equivalent isotropic luminosity of a {\it single} $\gamma$-ray pulse or an early-time X-ray flare satisfies,